weaveworks/cluster-reflector-controller/docs/README.md

 Weave GitOps Enterprise allows you to manage flux and other resources across multiple clusters.

-Clusters can be added manually with the `gitops connect cluster` command, here we will use the Cluster Reflector Controller to automatically connect your clusters to Weave Gitops Enterprise.
+Clusters can be added manually with the `gitops connect cluster` command, however with many clusters this can become expensive.
+Cluster Reflector Controller will add and remove clusters automatically based on the `AutomatedClusterDiscovery` resource.

 ## Provider support